Pervomaisk, Luhansk Oblast: Soviet era (1917-1990)

 In November 1917, the city was captured by Soviet forces.
 In 1920, the settlement was renamed Pervomaisk, in honor of International Workers' Day.
 In 1930, a local newspaper was established.

 In 1932, the first cutting machine was developed and tested by Aleksey Bakhmutsky in Pervomaisk.
 The first analogue of a tunneling machine was also developed in Pervomaysk by Nikolay Chikhachev.
 In 1934, the first domestic Soviet tunelling machine was assembled at the repair shops of the Pervomaiskugol trust.

-During World War II, on 12 July 1942, the town was occupied by advancing German troops; on 3 September 1943, it was liberated by units of the 266th Rifle Division (led by Major General Kornei Rebrikov) of the 32nd Rifle Corps of the 3rd Guards Army of the Southwestern Front during the Donbas strategic offensive.
+During World War II, on 12 July 1942, the town was occupied by advancing German troops.
+By November 1942, the Germans had exterminated nearly the entire Jewish population of Pervomaisk.
+On 3 September 1943, it was liberated by units of the 266th Rifle Division (led by Major General Kornei Rebrikov) of the 32nd Rifle Corps of the 3rd Guards Army of the Southwestern Front during the Donbas strategic offensive.

 By 1954, the town's economy was based on coal mining.
 There was also an electromechanical plant, two evening schools for working youth, five secondary schools, four seven-year schools, two primary schools, six libraries, a cinema, four clubs, and a pioneer house.
 By 1974, the population reached 45,400 people; in addition, the town now also had a reinforced concrete plant, a shoe factory, a medical school, an evening electromechanical technical school, and a branch of the Kadievka evening mining technical school.

 The peak population of 51,025 was reached in January 1989.